![]() | New River GorgeNational Park & Preserve - West Virginia |

 Burnwood Group Campsite

 Burnwood is located across Route 19 from Canyon Rim Visitor Center and offers group camping.
-This site requires a Special Use Permit.
+This site is only for groups of 8 or more people and requires a Special Use Permit.
 For a permit for the group campsites, contact the permits office at 304-465-6517.
 Permits require a minimum of 10 business days after the application has been received.

 Burnwood Group Campsite